 - "Boogie Bam Dance" by the Caramella Girls, formerly Caramell, is the sequel to "Caramelldansen".

-- Cascada: "Wouldn't It Be Good" to "Everytime We Touch", and "Sinner on the Dance Floor" to "Evacuate the Dance Floor".
+- Cascada: "Wouldn't It Be Good" to "Everytime We Touch", "Ready For Love" to "Miracle", "Runaway" to "Bad Boy", and "Sinner on the Dance Floor" to "Evacuate the Dance Floor".

 - Aerosmith wrote "Rats in the Cellar" to be the Rocks counterpart of "Toys in the Attic", from their previous album Toys in the Attic.